-All the preparations are now ready to play the addition game!

-Rules: Learners will throw the dice or spin the spinner and based on the number that comes, they have to jump that number up.
+- All the preparations are now ready to play the addition game! - Rules: learner will throw the dice or spin the spinner and based on the number that comes, they have to jump that number up.
 Learner will start from 0 (e.g. if the dice is 3, they will jump up to number 3, then throw the dice and if it is 5 - they will jump up to 8 (3+5)

-Learners can also come up with other rules.
-Examples:

-- If you land on an even number you have to jump forward 2 steps - If you land on an odd number you have to jump forward 3 steps
+• L earners can also come up with rules.
+Examples: l f you land on an even number - you have to jump forward 2 steps l f you land on an odd number - you have to jump forward 3 steps.
+Learr er will also complete a numerical representation by writing down